sedaro/sedaro-python/sedaro/README.md

 )
 ```

-All arguments except the first are optional.
-See doc string in the `results_raw` for details on use of the arguments.
+See doc string in the `results_plain` for details on use of the arguments.

 ## Send Requests